 The quality of nutrition continues to be a crucial determinant of the functionality of natural immune defenses in older children and adults (especially nursing mothers), while a common medical practice of fever suppression works against natural immune mechanisms of protection when they are most sorely needed.
 Modern science has revealed how some specific nutrients, scarce in the Standard American Diet to start with and further depleted by pharmaceutical drugs, are required for natural immune defenses to function properly.

 Studies done in the last decade are starting to delineate immunologic mechanisms that help understand why exposure to some vaccine ingredients, such as aluminum and thimerosal, is incompatible with optimal function of the immune system.
 Much of the published science unfavorable to recommended vaccination practices is hidden in plain sight and is not disseminated by biomedical authorities.
 I find it important to fill this gap and discuss scientific findings that validate health without vaccines with new and expectant parents, health care professionals, and health advocates.

 Dr. Tetyana Obukhanych earned her Ph.D. in Immunology at The Rockefeller University, New York, NY.
 She subsequently held postdoctoral research training appointments in prominent immunology laboratories affiliated with Harvard Medical School and Stanford University School of Medicine.
 She is a Founding Director of Physicians for Informed Consent, a 501(c)(3) nonprofit formed in 2015 and dedicated to safeguarding informed consent in vaccination and educating the public on infectious disease and the immune system.
-She teaches online classes on immunity, immunization, and the immune system at Building Bridges in Children's Health and offers monthly live lectures for her Patreon supporters.
+She is a science educator at Building Bridges in Children's Health and offers monthly live lectures for her Patreon supporters.

 Tetyana Obukhanych, PhD: a Different Perspective on the Measles Vaccine on Pandora's box, hosted by Dr. Lyn Patrick, ND